DHS-Computer-Science/DHS-HSPC-2015-2016/Virtual_Machine/README.md

   - step 3-6, in the *Running* catagory open one ip(to the submission server)

 ## Installation
+- Use VMPlayer
-- Use VMPlayer, VirtualBox will need a [hack](http://stackoverflow.com/questions/5906441/how-to-ssh-to-a-virtualbox-guest-externally-through-a-host) and a code change
+  - VirtualBox(not VMPlayer) will need a [hack](http://stackoverflow.com/questions/5906441/how-to-ssh-to-a-virtualbox-guest-externally-through-a-host) and a code change
 - That's it

 ## Running